 One of the key barriers to patient freedom is the difficulty that dialysis units have in safely and compliantly handling the transfer of care.
 For example:

 If another renal unit agrees to accept you for dialysis, you will need to have a negative covid-19 swab before you go there.
 If this swab is positive, your planned dialysis may be cancelled at short notice.

-It is also possible that at short notice we may not be able to recommend going on holiday or that that the dialysis sessions arranged at your holiday destination are no longer available.
+It is possible that at short notice the SKU may not be able to recommend going on holiday or that that the dialysis sessions arranged at your holiday destination are no longer available.
 This would be the case if there are cases of Covid-19 in the Sussex Kidney Unit or in the holiday dialysis unit that you are planning to visit.
-We suggest arranging your own travel insurance for any holiday you are planning is very important.

 On returning from holiday, all patients will need to dialyse in Covid-19 isolation for 2 weeks, this would be provided in your own unit (apart from Worthing which has no isolation facilities and you would need to have dialysis in Brighton).
-Therefore we will need to limit the number of people that can go away at any one time, as we have a limited small number of side rooms to isolate you on your return.
-Therefore you will need to get agreement from us that we have this provision to look after you and the other patients safely, before you arrange the holiday.
-We may not always be able to accommodate the dates that you request but will try our best.
+Therefore it is necessary to limit the number of people that can go away at any one time, as there are a limited small number of side rooms to isolate you on your return.
+Therefore you will need to get agreement from the SKU that we have this provision to look after you and the other patients safely, before you arrange the holiday.
+It may not always be possible to accommodate the dates that you request.

 If your holiday includes a visit to a dialysis unit in an area with a high risk of blood borne virus infection, isolated dialysis would be extended to 8 weeks.

-Please ask if you have further questions about dialysis away from base.
+If you have any further questions about dialysis away from base, please ask:

 Victoria Ingham and Sarah Lawman Renal Consultants,

 Jenny Widgery Lead Nurse for Dialysis